 Depending on the action taken by employees, the Payroll Manager proceeds to download the data from the system as a part of the payroll input for any LOP for that month.
 With this, the exercise of the current year’s leave quota management is complete.

 The next step for the Payroll Manager is to ensure the employees receive their fresh quota of leaves for the next calendar year.
 This will happen either on the first day of January or immediately thereafter.

 Needless to say, in the eyes of an organization, leaves are equivalent to money - though, in current times, vacation is seen as an investment in an employee’s wellbeing and health.
-Any which ways, it is imperative to maintain a very effective leave management system.
+Either way, it is imperative to maintain a very effective leave management system.
 In most organizations, it is difficult and cumbersome to maintain this data, update all transactions that are continuously happening and keep the employees updated, manually.